 (Here’s a video from King Arthur Baking showing how to shape a sandwich loaf.)

-Once it has risen about an inch or more above the pan, brush the loaf with the egg wash and sprinkle it liberally with course salt.
+Once it has risen about an inch or more above the pan, brush the pretzel loaf with the egg wash and sprinkle it liberally with coarse salt.
 Try not to get the wash on the edge of the pan, or your bread may stick.

 - 9 inch by 5 inch loaf pan